phalcon-orphanage/docs/en/reference/validation.rst

 validation messages generated during the validation processes.

 Each message consists of an instance of the class :doc:`Phalcon\\Validation\\Message <../api/Phalcon_Mvc_Model_Message>`.
-The set of messages generated can be retrieved with the method getMessages().
+The set of messages generated can be retrieved with the getMessages() method.
 Each message provides extended information like the attribute that generated the message or the message type:

 .. code-block:: php